reiver/article-20250315/README.md

 Although, it should be noted that, at least at the time of writing, Twitter (now renamed 𝕏) is also a home for this _latter camp_.
 And, Twitter (now renamed 𝕏) not only includes _more_ people from this _latter camp_ (of _everyone else_), but is also _more active_.

+Commerce is also much more common on Farcaster, as compared to other decentralized social-media network.

 When one spends time on Farcaster, one will eventually hear the phrase — **"sufficiently decentralized"**.
 In fact, the Farcaster docs describe Farcaster as such:

 > Farcaster is a [sufficiently decentralized](https://www.varunsrinivasan.com/2022/01/11/sufficient-decentralization-for-social-networks) social network built on Ethereum.

 Although, Farcaster is thought of as a blockchain-based social-media network — only part of it exists on a blockchain.
-And, in particular, on the Optimism blockchain — which is a "layer 2" blockchain built on top of the Ethereum blockchain.
+And, in particular, (only part of it exists) on the Optimism blockchain — which is a "layer 2" blockchain built on top of the Ethereum blockchain.
-Farcaster has where 3 programs (called "smart contracts") on Optimism.
+Where Farcaster has 3 programs (called "smart contracts") on Optimism.

 The rest of Optimism exists on ....